 There are many reasons to foster with Kirklees Council.
 We're 100% not for profit and all our foster carers receive financial support, allowances, a comprehensive training package, a personal support worker and access to a dedicated Placement Support Team.

 Fostering is a rewarding and challenging experience.
 It can give you a sense of purpose and you will know you are making a difference to a child's life.

 The Placement Support Team aims to support the positive emotional and psychological development of children and young people.
 The team is multi-disciplinary in nature and includes clinicians employed by Children and Adolescent Mental Health Services (NHS) working alongside Social Workers.

-The team deliver regular consultation clinics facilitated by either the team's Clinical Psychologist or Child and Adolescent Psychoanalytical Psychotherapist, in conjunction with a Senior Mental Health Practitioner and experienced Social Worker or Community Care Officer.
+The team deliver regular consultation clinics.
+They are facilitated by the team's Clinical Psychologist or its Child and Adolescent Psychoanalytical Psychotherapist, joined by a Senior Mental Health Practitioner and experienced Social Worker or Community Care Officer.
 The clinics provide a protected space for those working with children and young people (who are receiving social care support) to consider both their strengths and needs, including the likely impact of trauma upon their development and subsequent presentation.

 The team undertake both direct and indirect work with children who are cared for by the local authority.
 This includes the provision of support to foster carers and, where appropriate, direct work with the young person concerned.
 The team are able to implement a varied range of interventions dependent upon the needs identified and actions agreed during the consultation process.

 The diverse structure of the Placement Support Team means that they are able to provide support to carers, children and young people in a variety of different formats.

 - The Placement Support Team will pay your skills payment even if, for a time, you have no child in place.
 You'll receive extra payments towards a summer holiday, a child's birthday and religious festivals (Eid and Christmas).
 As a foster carer you're entitled to 28 days holiday, sick pay and mileage.